post partum exercises the prehab guys

 Now let’s take into consideration how the pelvic floor is directly impacted during pregnancy and labor.
 Pregnancy creates a change in the human body, both mechanical and hormonal.
 Vaginal delivery results in increased pelvic floor muscle mobility postpartum.
 Additionally, surgical repair of pelvic floor musculature could be present depending on the individual’s labor.
 If an individual has a cesarean section, the abdominal musculature is now healing from major surgery.
 This can put additional challenges on other stabilizing muscles to provide support as the abdominal wall and surgical site heal.
 If we move up the chain, many individuals experience a widening in their abdominal muscles due to stretching and thinning of the linea alba, this is called diastasis recti.
 An increase in this inter-recti distance can challenge the function of the abdominal muscles leading to mechanical challenges, impaired pelvic stability, and increased vulnerability of the pelvis and lumbar spine(3).
 Just for fun let’s add in a 9-lb. baby, an all too awkward and heavy car seat, and the constant bending that is happening to get the baby in and out of the crib.
 Wow!
 That’s a lot of load on a healing body!

 Don’t hit the panic button just yet.
 It’s important to recognize the changes that happen to the pelvic floor and the human body during pregnancy and postpartum, but it is just as important to recognize that the body has amazing healing capabilities!
 In a study that looked at the effects of exercises on diastasis of the rectus abdominis in both antenatal and postnatal periods, it was determined that appropriately guided exercise was protective for the development of diastasis, with natural resolution and greatest recovery happening between the first day and 8 weeks post delivery (3,4).
 The pelvic floor musculature, too, has an optimal window of 6 months postpartum to recover, with the return of the levator hiatus area to a similar prenatal size by 12 months(5).
 A physical therapist with specialty training in pelvic health and postpartum care can provide guidance to assist in recovery and maximize healing within the first weeks to months postpartum!
+Check out our Postpartum Rehab program through the [P]rehab App designed by a pelvic floor specialist to get started!

 So what can be done?